kevdsteele/liri-app/README.md

 ## liri-app dependencies

 * **Node.JS** must be installed to run liri-app
-> *Axios, Chalk, DotEnv, Moment, Node-Spotify-API node packages must be installed before running liri-app*
+> *Axios, Chalk, DotEnv, Moment, Node-Spotify-API node packages must also be installed before running liri-app*

+> Also uses the built in Node FS command to read an external text file

 ## This application is run by typing node liri.js with one of four command switches